 |SEC, FINRA in the US||Securities Investor Protection Corporation (SIPC) covers up to $500,000, including a $250,000 limit for cash.|

 |BaFIN in Germany||€100,000 for cash, and €20,000 for securities.|

 As you could see, Vanguard is regulated by SEC and provides the SIPC investor protection scheme.
 SIPC protects against the loss of cash and securities in case the broker goes bust.
 The limit of SIPC protection is $500,000, which includes a $250,000 limit for cash.
 A non-US citizen with Vanguard is treated by the SIPC the same as a US resident in case something goes bad.
 These amounts are substantially higher than what most European investor protection schemes offer.

 Not all investments are protected by SIPC.
 In general, SIPC covers notes, stocks, bonds, mutual funds and other investment company shares, and other registered securities.
 It does not cover instruments such as unregistered investment contracts, unregistered limited partnerships, fixed annuity contracts, currency, and interests in gold, silver, or other commodity futures contracts or commodity options.

 There are some brokers that provide additional insurance because they have private insurance (e.g.: eToro through Lloyd's, among the US brokers Charles Schwab and Ally have similar setups), which means that you have an extra reliability net above the regulatory.
 It's worth checking it out when you're choosing your broker.

 Additional "nice to have" safety features

-Vanguard doesn't have a banking background, which is not crucial, but would mean another guarantee for safety.
+Vanguard doesn't have a banking background, which is not crucial, but would make a better case for their reliability.
 The reason is that even if it's not required by law that a struggling broker must be saved by its parent bank, in most cases you can count on this happening.